MelbourneDeveloper/ioc_container/README.md

 The main function creates a scope to retrieve the `UserRepository` from the scoped container.
 We fetch the user data and then dispose of the scope.
 Disposing of the scope will invoke the `dispose()` function for `UserRepository`, which in turn closes the DatabaseConnection.

 *Note: all services in the scoped container exist for the lifespan of the scope.
 They act in a way that is similar to singletons, but when we call `dispose()` on the scope, it calls `dispose()` on each service registration.*

-## Async Initialization
-You can do initialization work when instantiating an instance of your service.
-Use `addAsync()` or `addSingletonAsync()` to register the services.
-When you need an instance, call the `getAsync()` method instead of `get()`.

-_Warning: if you get a singleton with `getAsync()` and the call fails, the singleton will always return a `Future` with an error for the lifespan of the container._ You may need to take extra precautions by wrapping the initialization in a try/catch and using a retry.
-You may need to eventually cancel the operation if retrying fails.
-For this reason, you should probably scope the container and only use the result in your main container once it succeeds.

-Check out the [retry package](https://pub.dev/packages/retry) to add resiliency to your app.
-Check out the [Flutter example](https://github.com/MelbourneDeveloper/ioc_container/blob/f92bb3bd03fb3e3139211d0a8ec2474a737d7463/example/lib/main.dart#L74) that displays a progress indicator until the initialization completes successfully.

 ```dart
 import 'package:ioc_container/ioc_container.dart';